-Team sports provide an important venue for the development of cooperative social skills, and our junior and intermediate students are trained to participate in and enjoy sports through separate, basic skills training sessions each week.
-Our soccer and basketball teams train throughout the year, and the more committed students travel to Delhi to take part in sports tournaments at the American Embassy School.
-The Kabaddi teams play, with great success, in local tournaments.
+Team sports provide an important venue for the development of cooperative social skills.
+Our soccer and basketball teams train at different times throughout the year, and the more committed students travel to Delhi to take part in sports tournaments at the American Embassy School.
+The Kabaddi teams play with great success in local tournaments.

 - Regulation-size soccer field and smaller field

 - Two Kabaddi courts

 - Volleyball/Badminton court

 Electronics and Communication